Fujiwara no Hidesato: Hidesato in legend

 Hidesato, also known by the moniker Tawara Tōda or Tawara no Tōta, is known in legend for his exploit of slaying the giant centipede (mukade) of Mount Mikami.
-Hidesato was recruited to this task by a giant dragon-snake which was, in fact, a resident of the Ryūgū-jō (Dragon Palace).
-Hidesato meets the Dragon King and is showered with rewards, which included an inexhaustible rice-sack, from which he allegedly earned his nickname.
+Hidesato was recruited to this task by a giant dragon-snake, which was, in fact, a resident of the Ryūgū-jō (Dragon Palace).
+Hidesato meets the Dragon King and is showered with rewards, which included an inexhaustible bale of rice, from which he allegedly earned his nickname.
 A more rational explanation is that Tawara, also written differently as "田原", represents either a surname or a place name.

-This centipede story, The Tale of Tawara Tōda, together with a romanticized account of his Masakado expedition comprise the Tawara Tōda Monogatari.
-The monogatari texts have been copied and printed profusely in picture scrolls and illustrated books throughout the Edo Period.
+This centipede story, Tawara Tōda Monogatari, together with a romanticized account of his Masakado expedition comprise the Tawara Tōda Monogatari.
+The monogatari texts have been copied and printed profusely in emakimono (picture scrolls) and illustrated books throughout the Edo period.

 Legendary arms

 The Ise Shrine's houses two swords that allegedly once belonged to Hidesato.